How To Use Negative Keyword In Google Ads

 Using negative keywords in your Google Ads campaigns can offer several benefits, including:

-Improved Ad Performance: By using negative keywords, you can ensure that your ads are only shown to users interested in your product or service.
-This can result in higher click-through rates, lower bounce rates, and more conversions, ultimately improving ad performance.
+Improved Ad Performance: By using negative keywords, you can ensure that your ads are only shown to users interested in your product or service, resulting in higher click-through rates and conversion rates.

 Increased ROI: When your ads are only shown to users who are likely to be interested in your product or service, you’re less likely to waste ad spending on irrelevant clicks.
 This means you can focus your budget on the users who are most likely to convert, leading to a higher return on investment (ROI).